 Finally, we encode the current activity's label using pre-trained embedded dimensions.
 We use embeddings for two reasons.
-First, as explained in Camargo et al.~\cite{Camargo2019}, embeddings help prevent exponential feature growth associated with one-hot encoding.
-Second and more importantly, the use of embedded dimensions allows us to add new categories (i.e., \ activity labels) without altering the predictive model's structure.
-These embedded dimensions are an n-dimensional space where each category (in our context, each activity level) is are encoded to correspond to a point in said space.
+First, embeddings help prevent exponential feature growth associated with one-hot encoding~\cite{Camargo2019}.
+Second, embedded dimensions allow adding new categories (i.e., \ activity labels) without altering the predictive model's structure.
+These embedded dimensions are an n-dimensional space, where each category (each activity level) is encoded as a point in that space.
 An independent network fed with positive and negative examples of associations between activities is used to map the activity labels to points.
 The network maps activities that co-occur or occur close to each other to nearby points.
-This mechanism allows as well adding a new point in said space by updating the encoding model without altering the predictive model's input size.
-When a new activity is added to the (stochastic) process model by a user (for what-if analysis), we generate examples of traces involving this new activity and use these examples to determine the coordinates of the newly added activity label in the embedded space.
-Once a new activity label has been encoded in the embedded space, we just need to update the predictive model's embedded layers with the new definition, and the predictive model can handle the new activity label from that point on.
+This mechanism also allows adding a new point in that space by updating the encoding model without altering the predictive model's input size.
+Each time a new activity is added to the process model for what-if analysis, we generate examples of traces involving this new activity and use these examples to determine the coordinates of the new activity label to be encoded in the embedded space.
+Then, we update the predictive model's embedded layers with the new definition, and the predictive model can handle the new activity label from that point on.

-Once the model's features have been calculated and encoded, we extract n-grams of fixed sizes from each trace to create the input sequences and expected events to train the predictive network.
-The predictive model is composed of two stacked LSTM layers and a dense output.
-The model receives the sequences as inputs and the expected processing and waiting times as a target.
-The user can vary the number of units in the LSTM layers (50 or 100), the activation function (tanh or selu), and the size of the n-gram (5, 10, or 15 events).
-The activation function of the dense layer is linear.
-For the training, we defined 200 epochs, the MAE as the model's loss function, Nadam as optimizer, and early stopping and dropout to avoid the model over-training.
-We used grid search for selecting the best hyperparameters of the model because the search space consists of only 12 configurations.
-Fig.~\ref{fig:p3_arch} presents the model architecture.
+Once encoded the features, we extract n-grams of fixed sizes from each trace to create the input sequences to train the model.
+As shown in Fig.~\ref{fig:models}, both models are composed of two stacked LSTM layers and a dense output.
+A model receives the sequences as inputs and the expected processing and waiting times as a target.
+The user can vary the number of units in the LSTM layers, the activation function, the size of the n-gram, and the use of all the RO inter-cases or just the one of the resource pool associated to the execution of the activity.